WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Verification Strategy

 \subsubsection{Spatial Verification}

-Spatial verification techniques assess a model's ability to depict realistic features and patterns by quantifying structure, amplitude and position errors \citep{Gilleland10,Dorniger18}.
-A WP-MIP forecaster-evaluation database is being developed to support quantitative comparisons between verification tools and human judgment.
+Spatial verification techniques assess a model's ability to depict realistic features and patterns by quantifying structure, amplitude, and position errors \citep{Gilleland10,Dorniger18}.
+Blinded evaluations of WP-MIP precipitation predictions by operational meteorologists will support the development of verification techniques that quantify perceptions of forecast utility \citep{Panago24}.